ChaoticByte/propagate/README.md

 > [!IMPORTANT]
 > The specification and implementation are not always updated at the same time and may therefore be out of sync.

+## Requirements

+The official implementation in this repo has the following requirements:

+- Python >= 3.12
+- The python modules listed in requirements.txt

+> [!NOTE]
+>  This implementation is only tested on Linux hosts.